 Hiawatha Golf Course (Minneapolis)

 Hiawatha maintains 4 km of groomed cross country ski trails, both classic and skate.
 This is a great beginner course due to its low-key terrain.
 Snowshoeing is allowed here, too, as long as you stay off-track (the groomed classic tracks).
 Ski rental equipment is available on-site.
 Here’s the trail map.
 You’ll need the Loppet Ski Pass.

 Hyland Lake Park Reserve (Bloomington)

 Hyland Lake Park Reserve is a great cross country ski destination with 9.5 miles of groomed trails for both classic and skate skiers.
-It’s one of two in Hennepin County that makes artificial snow on 3 miles of its 9.5 miles of groomed trails (the other is Elm Creek).
-Three River ski pass required and rental equipment is available at the Visitor Center.
+It’s one of two in Hennepin County that makes artificial snow on 3 miles of its trails (the other is Elm Creek).

 The park hosts the Twin Cities Orthopedics Ski Rennet in January each year, a major event in partnership with LL Bean.
 They run a bunch of ski races over the two days including juniors and skijoring races.

 Lake Rebecca Park Reserve (Rockford)

 Lake Rebecca Park Reserve has over 30 miles of multi-use ungroomed trails for cross country skiing, snowshoeing and winter hiking.
 Off the beaten path for Hennepin County, you’ll have lots of space to explore, and no Three Rivers ski pass is needed here.
 Of course that means no rental equipment is available either.
 But for those with your own skis or shoes, this scenic Park is waiting for you.
 Here’s the Lake Rebecca winter map.